Yui-H8/Datacamp/AI_Intermediate ChatGPT.md

 ---
 ### The role of decoders
 * In the Transformer architecture, encoding and decoding are two fundamental processes.
 Understanding these processes is crucial for tasks like language translation and text generation.
+>> To convert a sequence of continuous representations back into an output sequence.

+###